ProgSoc/Constitution/CONSTITUTION.md

 ### 6.4.
 Withdrawals and Account Signatories

-Monies shall not be drawn except by cheque or orders signed by two trustees or by the Secretary for the time being of the Union who may act as sole signatory on all accounts.
+Monies shall not be drawn except by cheque or orders signed by two trustees, or by one trustee and the ActivateUTS Clubs Manager for the time being who will have been given a written explanation, or by the ActivateUTS CEO for the time being who may act as sole signatory on all accounts.

 ## 7. MEETINGS